sparrdrem/casmOS/casmos-shell/readme.txt

   1. Prerequisites
 ====================

 You will need a copy of Windows 98/Me to install.
 The Windows version has to natively support MS-DOS and cannot be based on the NT Project.
-The Netwide ASseMbler (NASM098.EXE) is an open source ASSembly compiler that is provided with this source code.
+The Netwide ASseMbler (NASM098.EXE) is an open source ASSembly compiler that is provided with this source code. openWATCOM C is a set of tools/ide that supports a variety of coding languages for DOS (i.e. C/C++/FORTRAN/MAKE/ASM/etc.). openWATCOM C has been added to LTOOLS because it is opensource.
 Borland Turbo C++ is an IDE for DOS/Windows that can compile C/C++ code.
 Borland Turbo C/C++ is a fairly cheap compiler that can be found almost anywhere on the internet, however this IDE is not yet opensource.
 It uses the freeware license which will not be stored here.
 Below is a table that shows the programs required to compile each component:

 -----------------------------------------------
 	Component	|	Program